xntrik/dotfools/README.md

 This is an archive of how I normally setup my terminal/workstation/whatever.

+Update 29/9/21
+Make sure you clone https://github.com/jimeh/tmux-themepack Then ensure you have https://github.com/ohmyzsh/ohmyzsh And then use this .tmux.conf and zshrc file.

 CHANGES 26th September 2019
 This is now just a tmux setup.
 I don't use the zshrc or zshuery stuff anymore.